PavelHudau/lets-haproxy/README.md

 1. All steps are scripted.
 There are minimum manul things left to do.

 ## Pre-requisites:
-1. letsencrypt folder with initial certificates
+1. letsencrypt folder with initial certificates.
+Here is a [nice article](https://hackernoon.com/easy-lets-encrypt-certificates-on-aws-79387767830b) which shows how to get it.
+(It's also possible to do with just lets-certbot and lets-haproxy Docker images)
 1. [Docker](https://www.docker.com/)
 1. [Docker Compose](https://docs.docker.com/compose/)